yuu511/python_excel_forecasting/README.md

 - Periodicity: Single number (which will denote the seasonality of the data)

-( look at data.csv for an example. )
+( look at data/data.csv for an example. )